mnevers/ansible/README.md

 inventory file.
 If an upgrade was proccessed it will register a changed state and reboot those specific systems that require a reboot

-install_apache.yml: For Debian/Ubuntu OS this package installs apache2 and php support on web servers group
+setup_apache.yml: For Debian/Ubuntu OS this package installs apache2 and php support on web servers group and pushes template index.html file

 remove_apache.yml: Uninstalls apache and php support